-A simple and easy recipe for amazing homemade dill relish.
+A simple and easy recipe for canning amazing Dill Pickle Relish.
 This tangy dill pickle relish is perfect for anyone new to canning.
 Enjoy it on burgers, hot dogs, in potato or chicken salad.

 Wash cucumbers using a vegetable scrub brush.
 Cut the cuke butts off, slice into 8 sections.
 Cut the seeds out of each section.
 Cut into 1-2 inch chunks.